Skip to content

 Job Arrays

-• the state of subjobs can differ (R, Q, etc.)
+• the state of tasks can differ

 Shared Jobscript